 Why Do I Need A Philadelphia Identity Theft Lawyer?

 The Identity Theft statute is complicated and includes several enhancements.
 Considering both the complex nature of the law and the seriousness of the penalties, retaining counsel is a must.
 You definitely should not go at it alone.

-The attorneys at The Law Offices of Greg Prosmushkin, P.C. can help you formulate defenses and determine the best course of action for you.
-Our attorneys have decades of experience handling these types of cases and specialized knowledge of crimes involving Identity Theft.
+The attorneys at The Law Offices of Greg Prosmushkin can help you formulate defenses and determine your best course of action.
+Our Philadelphia Criminal attorneys have decades of experience handling these cases and specialized knowledge of crimes involving Identity Theft.
 Call us today for a Free Consultation.